andreabellome/saturn_moon_tours/README.md

 Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best DV, given differtent input parameters).

 Only invited developers can contribute to the folder, and each should create a separate branch or fork, otherwise push requests will not be accepted on main branch modifications.
 This work is under [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/), i.e., Attribution-NonCommercial 4.0 International.
+See [LICENSE](https://github.com/andreabellome/saturn_moon_tours/blob/main/LICENSE) file for details.

 To cite this software, please cite Bellome [[4]](#4) and Bellome et al. [[5]](#5).

 One notices here that the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
 Future developments will eliminate this need.

 To run a full exploration of Saturn system, the following system requirements are recommended:
 + CPU six-core from 2.6 GHz to 3.6 GHz
 + RAM minimum 16 GB
++ Any version of [MATLAB](https://it.mathworks.com/products/matlab.html) with [Optimization Toolbox](https://it.mathworks.com/products/optimization.html)

 Python implementation requires less strict requirements (especially on RAM), but it also takes more computational time for a full Saturn exploration.